 Most visitors to the main towns and villages of the Lake District gravitate to the most popular walks.
-It is natural and in most cases the walks are excellent..but crowded.
-However at times you may want to explore a little without the distraction of other walkers, maybe find some peace and quiet.
-There are some excellent options.
+It is natural and in most cases the walks are excellent…but busy.
+However at times you may want to explore a little without the distraction of other walkers.
+The peace and quiet pou will find brings it’s own satisfaction, but it will also bring you the confidence in yourself to explore further.

 The walks below (two from each) can all be taken directly from the towns/villages of Keswick, Ambleside, Grasmere, Coniston and Windermere/Kendal and Glenridding/Patterdale.
 There is no need to get in a car and find car parking for the start of the walk, start from where you are staying.